-# Moving forward: discussion and calls for action
+Moving forward: discussion and calls for action

-This work makes two contributions to the literature.
+As previously noted, this work makes two contributions to the literature.
 First, it outlines a conceptual and flexible “Why”, Where”, “When”, “Who”, “What” and “How” (5WH) framework with supporting definitions for approaching questions about transportation justice.
-Second, it applies the framework in the synthesis and appraisal of 165 academic articles drawn from the transportation justice literature; these studies use equity analysis as instruments to gauge proximity to their context’s just situation.
-We summarise what is in the literature in the preceding section using the 5WH framework as appropriate, the following is a discussion on what may be missing from the literature:
+Second, it applies the framework in synthesizing and appraising 165 academic articles drawn from the transportation justice literature; these studies use equity analysis as instruments to gauge proximity to their context’s just situation.
+Based on the preceding sections of what is in the literature, and what is lacking from our perspective, we conclude with the following five calls to action

-“Who?”: While who is subject of inequities in the literature is extensive, dimensions are still missing.
-There is a need to go beyond the focus on low-income transit riders; positioning intersectional considerations within the creation of community-based equity definitions and tailored standards are critical, as the act of delineating equity-deserving communities impacts results e.g., (Rowangould et al., 2015).
-Standards should be sensitive to evolving community-based definitions of inequities.
-Are issues of economic inequity at the root of transport inequities for a particular community?
-Are inequities in access provided by certain modes emphasised because access offered by other modes are relatively better?
-Access to what types of opportunities are driving transport inequities?
-How do populations, travel modes, and opportunities sought intersect to define the “who” of inequities?
-A community-informed understanding of inequities and tracking how it changes are needed.
-There is also a need for further intersectional considerations, as clear “Who?”-specific standards are lacking.

-“What?” and “How?”: The connection of what is the focus of inequity measure to some sort standard.
-Specifically, “What?” are the benefits and burdens of a transportation system that could link accessibility or mobility to some sort of tangible fairness object of justice.
-Could it be some environmental externalities (eg.), or human-health externalities (eg.), or traffic related safety (eg.), or multi-criteria mix (eg.).
-We believe that all forms of these standards, when linked to tangible outcomes can be used to track “fairness” in a region and can be used to track multi-dimensional progress towards justice depending on how robustly these standards are justified.
-Justification is exceptionally important, and we believe that a lot of the literature reviewed may miss this mark.
-However, literature that does not, usually connects to qualitative results and/or operationalizes mixed-methods.

-“Why?” is not within the scope of this review.
-Also, “When?” and “Where?” are only reviewed from a cursory perspective.
-These dimensions were not clear enough in the literature to be explicitly commented on.

-Based on the preceding sections of what is in the literature, and what is lacking from our perspective, we conclude with the following five calls to action.

-Call 1: Develop standards based on rigorous concepts of justice
+Call 1: Develop tailored standards based on rigorous concepts of justice

-The conceptual grounding for standards is often left implicit within the literature: for example, Mueller et al. (2018) suggests the relative risk of mortality from transport-related air pollution should not be higher in deprived groups than the general population.
+The conceptual grounding for standards is often left implicit within the literature.
+For example, Mueller et al. (2018) suggests the relative risk of mortality from transport-related air pollution should not be higher in deprived groups than the general population.
 While the conceptual justice foundations are not explicitly declared, we infer an egalitarian focus.
 But, what level of relative risk is acceptable for the general population?
 What purpose does mortality risk serve and who benefits from it?
 To move equity analysis outputs towards just transport futures, explicit inclusion of justice rationales (the “Why?”) should become more common place.
 We must be clear with our terms–what is equity and for whom?